 The Western is a fascinating genre of film.
 Once the most popular movie at the box office, and now more of a niche project.
 They are heavily inspired by the American West but also heavily rely on stereotypes and historical inaccuracies and oftentimes embody the concept of Manifest Destiny, where the United States, the typically white protagonist, is meant to take over and expand over the North American continent over the ingenious people who already live there.
 The first Western movie to lay down the foundations of the genre was the silent film The Great Train Robbery (1903); however, it's arguable that even earlier, in 1878, the first Western cinema began to appear on the scene (with one of the first motion pictures, Horse in Motion, or Sallie Gardner at a Gallop).

 When one imagines a Western movie, several images come to mind: Clint Eastwood or John Wayne, the lone cowboy on the frontier, outlaws, saloons in the outposts of a rural town, horses in dust, and so on.
 However, it is also important to note that Western films have done their part to recreate, mythologize, and romanticize a period of American history, coding it in language and imagery that may not be factually correct and may even be offensive in terms of representation and themes.
-Without the core group of films that made the genre what is known for today, history, as many perceive it, would’ve looked a little different.
+Without the core group of films that made the genre what it is known for today, history, as many perceive it, would’ve looked a little different.
 With that in mind, look at the greatest Westerns of all time and how they shaped the genre.

 Many masterpieces didn't make the cut due to limited space.
 Jimmy Stewart's Westerns with Anthony Mann, The Three Burials of Melquiades Estrada, Red River, Cat Ballou, Rancho Notorious, The Gunfighter, The Big Sky, The Proposition, Meek's Cutoff, The Nightingale, Rio Bravo, the Budd Boetticher Westerns, and more.
 That being said, these are the very best Western films that did make the cut.
 You can also watch a shortened video version of this article above.

-Updated on November 15th, 2023, by Soniya Hinduja: This article has been updated with additional content to keep the discussion fresh and relevant with even more information and new entries.
+Updated on March 31st, 2024, by Soniya Hinduja: This article has been updated with additional content to keep the discussion fresh and relevant with even more information and new entries.

-40 Day of Anger (1967)
+43 Day of Anger (1967)

 In a poverty-stricken town controlled by powerful men and hating townsfolk, Scott Mary is nothing more than a street sweeper and is often looked down upon.
 On the other hand, when Frank Talby, a former gunslinger, arrives in town seeking revenge on Perkins for past wrongs, Scott feels inspired to prove his own worth as a gunfighter.
 So, he becomes Talby’s pupil.

 Co-written and directed by Tonino Valerii, Day of Anger is almost a Shakespearean Western that challenges the notions of good versus evil.
 Lee Van Cleef leads the cast as Frank Talby and brings an unparalleled intensity to the role.
-The cinematography consists of several tight close-ups that convey complex emotions, with the film eventually building towards an explosive final act.
+This Western's incredible cinematography consists of several tight close-ups that convey complex emotions, with the film eventually building towards an explosive final act.
 Overall, the movie proves that Westerns can be gritty and profound at the same time.
+Day of Anger is available to stream on Tubi

-38 Little Big Man (1970)
+42 Little Big Man (1970)

 Little Big Man is a movie that brings depth and humor to the very elaborate tale of its protagonist.
 Whether it is about survival or progress is a question director Arthur Penn lets you answer.
 Dustin Hoffman subverts expectations in the role of a charming man in his quest for identity in a world filled with folly and violence.
 But above all, it is the movie’s epic scope that allows you into the intimate story of how the West’s most enigmatic players became pioneers.
+Little Big Man is available to stream on Prime Video

-37 Blazing Saddles (1974)
+41 Blazing Saddles (1974)

 blazing saddles